muhd-umer/deep-suppressor/README.md

 # DeepSuppressor
-DeepSuppressor is a deep learning-based speech denoiser that can significantly improve the quality of speech signals that are corrupted by noise.
+DeepSuppressor is a deep learning-based speech denoiser which can significantly improve the quality of speech signals.
 The denoiser is trained on a large dataset of clean and noisy speech signals, and it can be used to denoise speech signals in real time or offline.

 ## Installation
 To get started with this project, follow the steps below: